Go Wild for 200 Years of ZSL

 February 23, 2026Lisa Hylton

-ZSL London Zoo is celebrating its 200th birthday in 2026 as a science-driven conservation charity.
+The Zoological Society of London (ZSL) is celebrating its 200th birthday in 2026 as a science-driven conservation charity.
 Anna Frame reports.

 Kepper with penguins at London Zoo

-From a Coquimbo fox injured by a honey badger to World War II plans on evacuating dangerous animals, the staff at ZSL London Zoo have kept a meticulous record of ‘daily occurrences’ since 1828.
-In its early days, however, the Regent’s Park beacon only admitted the fellows of the Zoological Society of London, but by 1847, the public was allowed through its towering gates.
+From a Coquimbo fox attacked by a honey badger to wartime plans to evacuate dangerous animals, staff at London Zoo have kept a meticulous record of ‘daily occurrences’ since 1828.
+In its early days, the must-visit attraction in Regent’s Park only admitted the fellows of the Zoological Society of London (ZSL), but by 1847, the public was allowed through its gates.

 Giraffe at London Zoo (c) London Zoo